-Loosely based on the pioneering work of Mass Observation this informal project seeks to record people’s experiences of isolation, quarantine and the pandemic more broadly.
-This is an individual personal project but it is now being developed in conjunction with Coventry University.
+Loosely based on the pioneering work of Mass Observation this project seeks to record people’s experiences of isolation, quarantine and the pandemic more broadly.
+This project started out as an individual personal project but it is now being developed in conjunction with Coventry University.

 The Record Covid-19 project is interested to know how people feel, for example, hearing the Prime Minister’s broadcasts or hearing updates from the government, how people feel about the prospect of isolation, how they are keeping themselves occupied and hopefully how people feel when this is all over.

 The project is intended to be a collection of resources available for future generations about the Covid-19 outbreak.
 You are free to discuss any aspect that you feel comfortable discussing which might be published anonymously in the future.
 Occasionally I will add a page that asks for opinions about specific events.

 The intention is for diaries and accounts to be published online as a collection of primary sources for sociologists and historians to use in future research.
 They would be published on this page as events unfold.
 They will be published anonymously but with a brief description of each diarist depending on what people feel comfortable sharing: Age, Gender, Occupation, Location.
 To increase your privacy, you should submit anonymously and use initials or made-up names for the people you mention and do your best not to inadvertently identify yourself.
 Any entries will be treated anonymously however material deemed offensive will not be published online.